simon-westcott/canopy-bootstrap/README.md

 ## Rebranding

 To customize this for your site, follow the instructions below.
-The initial.css file should not be linked to in any html.
+All CSS edits should follow CSS covention, a good reference guide can be found [here](http://www.w3schools.com/cssref/default.asp "W3Schools")

 Your first edit should be the color scheme.
+For bootstrap there is a set of classes that are used for aspects of the webpage: e.g. Buttons.
+These colors can allow for easier distinction of areas such as warnings and successes without having to change each class.
 The colors we have used for this template are as follows;

 * page-background: #f6f5f5;